shamansir/shamansir.github.io/Blog/blog-en/2020-04-23-purescript-ui-driven-by-finite-state-machines-and-event-streams-part-i.md

         >>> CoveredFSM
 ```

-One of the downsides of using `Covered` could be that it's not that fancy to use=Covered= in `do`-notation, rather than its brothers `Maybe` and `Either` since (unless you wrap the `Either`-producing function in `Covered` later, as noted above) you always have to specify the fallback value and it is usually the same value through all the block.
+One of the downsides of using `Covered` could be that it’s not that fancy to use`Covered` in `do`-notation, rather than its brothers `Maybe` and `Either` since (unless you wrap the `Either`-producing function in `Covered` later, as noted above) you always have to specify the fallback value and it is usually the same value through all the block.
 I suppose it could potentially be solved with monad transformers and `State` monad, and if yes, please tell in the comments how.

-## <span class="section-num">4</span> FRP and Running {#frp-and-running}
+## FRP and Running

-Finally, let's implement it!
+Finally, let’s implement it!
 Using event streams from the [FRP Events Library](https://github.com/paf31/purescript-event).

-It's rather simple: we provide the initial model (`init`), we create the actions stream, and on every push of some action, we call the FSM's `update` function on it, skipping the effects from previous update.
+It’s rather simple: we provide the initial model (`init`), we create the actions stream, and on every push of some action, we call the FSM’s `update` function on it, skipping the effects from previous update.
 And we subscribe to the stream of updates to perform all the effects requested after the update.
 Then we provide user with the ability to `push` actions into system.
 Which is quite useful for UIs for example, to push some specific action in response to the HTML event handler.

 ```haskell
 run